Defamation Notice Requirements: What You Must Know In Ontario

 Protect media freedom: The requirement acknowledges that media defendants need opportunity to investigate allegations and respond appropriately before being sued.

-Provide fair warning: Defendants receive specific notice of what statements are considered defamatory and why, allowing them to prepare defenses or remediate harm.
+Provide fair warning: Defendants receive specific notice of what statements are considered defamatory and why, allowing them to prepare defences or remediate harm.

 The Act balances protecting reputations against preserving freedom of expression and press freedom.